Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

 \subsection{Statistical functionality verification}

-As is common with studies dealing with cosmic voids, validating our approach is not an easy task, even when we can apply it to simulations.
-Indeed, while simulations allow us to apply our method to noiseless data, they do not provide us with `ground-truth' ridges or troughs, since these need to be estimated and defined, even in the absence of noise.
-A viable analysis is the comparison of ridges and troughs recovered when running the proposed approach in two different settings, applying it to both a noiseless simulation and one that contains realistic levels of noise, as described in \autoref{sec:verification_through_simulations}.
+As is common among studies dealing with cosmic voids, validating our approach is not an easy task, even when we can apply it to simulations.
+Indeed, while simulations allow us to apply our method to noiseless data, they do not provide us with forward-modelled `ground-truth' ridges or troughs, since these need to be estimated and defined, even in the absence of noise.
+A viable analysis is the comparison of ridges and troughs recovered when running the proposed approach in the diverse settings of a noiseless simulation and one that contains realistic levels of noise, as described in \autoref{sec:verification_through_simulations}.
 In other words, we can test for robustness to observational noise.

-This test, however, requires the choice of a similarity criterion, or distance metric, between sets of ridges.
+Such a test, however, requires the choice of a similarity criterion, or distance metric, between sets of ridge points, in this case those extracted from noisy and noiseless maps.
+If such a metric could be defined on the ridges themselves, it could be applied directly to the ridges recovered from the proposed approach.
+This would allow us to directly probe the approach's sensitivity to observational noise, without requiring any specification of how to relate the ridges to a scientifically meaningful quantity like cosmological parameters.
+While such a test is not sufficient to guarantee that the ridges contain the information required to compute such quantities, it can confirm that the ridges are not dominated by observational noise, a necessary if not sufficient condition for any science case, provided that an appropriate metric is chosen.

 Optimal transport theory~\citep[see][]{villani2008}, and specifically the Wasserstein distance, provides us with a natural, principled means of computing such distances.
 Per the Monge-Kantorovich interpretation of optimal transport, the Wasserstein distance can be understood as the minimal possible cost incurred to move a certain amount of mass from one distribution to another.
 This is precisely what a set of ridges and troughs represent; a certain distribution of mass, projected in two dimensions across (a part of) the sky.